MicrosoftLearning/Configure-secure-access-to-workloads-with-Azure-virtual-networking-services/Instructions/Demos/DEMO_02_security_groups.md

 1. Search for and select the **Network Security Groups**.

-1. Create a NSG explaining the settings as you go.
+1. [Supporting Slide] Create a NSG explaining the settings as you go.

 1. Wait for the new NSG to deploy.